Vietnam People's Armed Forces: People's Public Security of Vietnam

-Vietnam Militia and Self-Defense
+Vietnam Militia and Self-Defence Force

-The Vietnam Self-Defence Militia (Vietnamese: Dân quân tự vệ) is the militia of Vietnam.
+The Vietnam Militia and Self-Defence Force is the militia of Vietnam.

 Militia and Self-Defense forces are mass armed forces that cannot separate from production and work; is the force protecting the Party, the government, the people's lives and properties, and the State's property in the locality and grassroots; ready to fight, to serve in combat, to be the core of the fight against the enemy in the locality and grassroots when there is a war; participate in building the all-people national defense, defense sector, civil defense, protect national security and ensure social order and safety, fight against crime.
 The State builds a strong and widespread Militia and Self-Defense force.
 The organization, tasks, service regime and regimes and policies of the Vietnam Militia and Self-Defense shall comply with the provisions of the Law on Militia and Self-Defense and other relevant laws.